 Would this be a Patriots blowout?
 Or a reprise of Luck's wild-card heroics?

 Early in the second quarter, Brady got the Patriots going again.
-He found Julian Edelman for completions of 27 and 13 yards, appearing to target corner Vontae Davis both times, and ended up converting another scoring drive on Blount’s third short touchdown run of the half, and a 21-7 lead.
+He found Julian Edelman for completions of 27 and 13 yards, appearing to target Colts corner Vontae Davis both times, and ended up converting another scoring drive on Blount’s third short touchdown run of the half, and a 21-7 lead.

 The three rushing touchdowns tied a team record.
 Blount had a mere two scores in 13 games in the entire 2012 season with the Bucs.

 Luck responded with a drive deep into New England territory, keeping the Colts out of third-and-long situations with a quick-rhythm offense.
 But he couldn’t connect with T.Y.
-Hilton — the previous week’s hero who was quiet early Saturday — in the red zone on a third-and-6 from the Patriots' 18, and the Colts settled for an Adam Vinatieri field goal to cut it to 21-10 with 5:40 left in the second quarter.
+Hilton — the previous week’s hero who was quiet early Saturday — in the red zone on a 3rd and 6 from the Patriots' 18, and the Colts settled for an Adam Vinatieri field goal to cut it to 21-10 with 5:40 left in the second quarter.

 Luck started to move the ball and threaten to score again, but a bad-luck bounce of a throw off the hands of Colts fullback Stanley Havili landed into those of Patriots linebacker Don’t’a Hightower for an interception with 1:14 left in the half, running the Colts’ turnover total to six through six playoff quarters.